adtork/Jeremy-Azure-lab/webserver-traceroute-nmap/readme.md

 # Azure Networking Lab- Create a linux vm with an NGINX web server, iperf, traceroute, and NMAP.

-This will build an Ubuntu server and install NGINX, iperf, traaceroute and NMAP.
+This will build an Ubuntu server and install NGINX, iperf, traceroute and NMAP.
 The lab includes an NSG allowing inbound port 80 and 22.

 <pre lang="...">
 # Define resource group and region location variables